inrupt/etl-tutorial/docs/CheatSheet.md

 since they can make actual API calls to the 3rd-party data sources, and can actually populate user Pods and triplestores.

-**Note:** See the main README.md documentation for setting up the correct credentials.
+**Note:** See our main README.md documentation for registering your instance of this ETL Tutorial application, and for setting up the correct credentials in a local environments file.

-## Running parts of the actual ETL
+### Running parts of the actual ETL

 We have End-to-End tests that allow us run specific parts of the ETL in isolation.

-### Extracts - Transforms - display to console
+#### Extracts - Transforms - display to console

-- `npm run e2e-ExtractTransform-display`
+- `npm run e2e-test-node-ExtractTransform-display`
   - Extracts from real sources, Transforms to Linked Data, but only displays results to the console.

-### Loads data from local files - Transforms - Loads
+#### Loads data from local files - Transforms - Loads

-- `npm run e2e-local-TransformLoad`
+- `npm run e2e-test-node-localExtract-TransformLoad`
   - Reads from _local_ sources, Transforms to Linked Data, and Loads to Pod and/or triplestore.